wasongapaul5/Brimajopi-Dominos/README.md

 # Brimajopi-Dominos

 ##- Description
-- This is a web application that allows te user to order pizza online and thus delivery is done on the allocated location'
+- This is a web application that allows the user to order pizza online and thus delivery is done on the allocated location'

 ##- Author
 - Wasonga Paul Oketch